hpjeonGIT/class/udemy_PostgreSQL/README.md

   price INTEGER NOT NULL
 );
 ```
-- Aftger a table is created, use SET NOT NULL:
+- If the table already exists, use SET NOT NULL:
 ```
 ALTER TABLE products
 ALTER COLUMN price